satyamsawant54/Idea_Magic_Task/README.md

 #Completed Task

-Technolgies Used - MERN STACK and for state management i had used Redux.
+#Technolgies Used - MERN STACK and for state management i had used Redux....

+#Routes - /api/users/login & /api/users....